PramodToleti/Comments-App/README.md

 The app has the following functionalities

+- Users can switch between light and dark modes by clicking on the message icon.
 - Initially, the list of comments should be zero and the inputs fields should be empty
 - When non-empty values are provided and **Add Comment** button is clicked,
   - A new comment should be added to the list of comments